MicrosoftDocs/win32/desktop-src/Memory/creating-a-file-mapping-object.md

 ---
-Description: The first step in mapping a file is to open the file by calling the CreateFile function. ms.assetid: e00d8742-b717-419c-902c-9a286d75d8aa
+description: The first step in mapping a file is to open the file by calling the CreateFile function. ms.assetid: e00d8742-b717-419c-902c-9a286d75d8aa
 title: Creating a File Mapping Object ms.topic: article